jillusc/Forum20_React/README.md

 ## Data Models

 This project follows Object-Oriented Programming principles and employs Django's Class-Based Generic Views.
-It includes five custom models:
+It includes six custom models:

-- Post: detailing user posts with attributes such as owner (linked to the User model), post privacy status, timestamps of creation and updates, a post title and content text and an image.
+- Post: details user posts with attributes such as owner (linked to the User model), post privacy status, timestamps of creation and updates, a post title and content text, an image, plus further optional fields for the artist's name and the year of the artwork.
-- Profile: for user profiles and directly associated with a unique User instance.
+- Profile: represents user profiles and is directly associated with a unique User instance.
+It includes attributes for the username, bio and a profile image that serves as an avatar.
+- Like: features many-to-one relationships with both the User model (via like owner) and the Post model (identifying which post was liked).
-- Comment: enabling registered users to submit comments, this establishes one-to-many relationships with both the User model (via comment owner) and the Post model (linking a comment with a post).
+- Comment: enables registered users to submit comments, establishing one-to-many relationships with both the User model (via comment owner) and the Post model (linking a comment with a post).
-- Like: featuring a many-to-one relationship with both the User model (via like owner) and the Post model (identifying which post was liked).
+- Bookmark: allows users to save posts for later viewing, featuring many-to-one relationships with both the User model (via bookmark owner) and Post model (associating a bookmark with a post).
-- Follower: representing the relationships between users, with a many-to-one relationship to the User model twice: once for the user who's following and once for the followed user.
+- Follower: trackes relationships between users with a many-to-one relationship to the User model twice: once for the user who is following and once for the followed user.

 The database schema are illustrated by the ERD diagram below:<br><br>
 <img src="README%20images/ERD.jpg">